Bespectacat/Tips-Tricks-and-More/FDE-Home.md

 - Security cautions and advice
 - MFA decryption with something like a hardware key (Yubikey)
 - Ridding of old home folder if everything is all Good and Cool
+- How-to's but with CLI (if running a minimal system or a system that can't run GDU)